About Somatic Coaching

 Each session will be unique, arising from whatever is alive for you within our space during that time.
 Together, we trust that, when we seek to stay in partnership and presence in the moment, what wants to emerge will emerge.

 My approach is non-directive.
 We will always move at the pace of your embodied yes or no or maybe, with spaciousness to sense into that.
-There is no expectation that just because we tried a somatic practice in a previous session, it would also be welcome in this session.
+There's no expectation that just because we tried a certain somatic practice in a previous session, it would also be welcome in this session.

 Sessions follow a general structure: